kch0e/Udacity-Business-Analytics/README.md

 # Udacity Business Analytics Nanodegree

-This is the Business Analytics Nanodegree (formerly Data Foundations) on Udacity's learning platform.
+This is the Business Analytics Nanodegree (formerly Data Foundations) on Udacity.
 More details on the Nanodegree program and specfic projects can be accessed [here](https://www.udacity.com/course/business-analytics-nanodegree--nd098).

 ## Program Curriculum:
 + **Welcome to the Program** - Project 1: Interpret a Data Visualization